mrmoe28/atlas-voice-extension/context.md

+# Grok Voice Extension - Fix History and Updates

+## Latest Update: Rebranding from Atlas to Grok
+- Changed all references from "Atlas" to "Grok" throughout the extension
+- Updated manifest.json name and description
+- Updated all UI text and wake word to "Hey Grok"
+- Changed API endpoint to grok-extension-chat-voice.vercel.app
+- Version bumped to 0.4.0

-# Extension Icon Loading Error Fix
+## Previous: Extension Icon Loading Error Fix

 ## Issue
 Extension fails to load with error: "Could not load icon 'assets/icon-16.png' specified in 'icons'"